-- On March 23, 2018, we raised our unsolicited long-term sovereign rating on Spain to 'A-' from 'BBB+'. - Following the sovereign upgrade, on April 6, 2018, we raised our long-term rating on Bankinter, the servicer and swap provider in this transaction. - On April 17, 2018, we revised our outlook assumptions for the Spanish residential mortgage market to benign to reflect the improved Spanish residential mortgage and real estate market, and lowered our projected losses at the 'B' rating level for the archetypal Spanish pool. - On April 24, 2018, we placed on CreditWatch positive our ratings on all classes of notes in Bankinter 4, as we needed to conduct a full analysis to determine the impact of these recent events. - Following our review of this transaction under our relevant criteria, we have raised our ratings on all tranches and resolved our CreditWatch placements. - Bankinter 4 is a Spanish RMBS transaction, which closed in September 2002.
+- On March 23, 2018, we raised our unsolicited long-term sovereign rating on Spain to 'A-' from 'BBB+'. - On April 17, 2018, we revised our outlook assumptions for the Spanish residential mortgage market to benign to reflect the improved Spanish residential mortgage and real estate market, and lowered our projected losses at the 'B' rating level for the archetypal Spanish pool. - On April 24, 2018, we placed on CreditWatch positive our ratings on Hipocat 10's class A2 and A3 notes, as we needed to conduct a full analysis to determine the impact of these recent events. - Following our review of this transaction under our relevant criteria, we have raised our ratings on class A2 and A3 and resolved our CreditWatch placements. - At the same time, we have affirmed our 'D (sf)' ratings on the class B, C, and D notes. - Hipocat 10 is a Spanish RMBS transaction that closed in July 2006 and securitizes first-ranking mortgage credits.
+Catalunya Banc, which was formerly named Caixa Catalunya and is now part of BBVA, originated the pool.
+The pool comprises credits secured over owner-occupied properties, mainly in Catalonia.

-MADRID (S&P Global Ratings) June 28, 2018--S&P Global Ratings today raised and removed from CreditWatch positive its credit ratings on Bankinter 4 Fondo de Titulizacion Hipotecaria's class A, B, and C notes (see list below).
+MADRID (S&P Global Ratings) June 21, 2018--S&P Global Ratings today raised and removed from CreditWatch positive its credit ratings on Hipocat 10, Fondo de Titulizacion de Activos' class A2 and A3 notes.
+At the same time, we affirmed our ratings on the class B, C, and D notes (see list below).